mercwar/Robo-Knight-Gallery/README.md

 property laws.

 ## No rights are granted, whether implied or otherwise, except as explicitly stated herein.
-## ROHIBITED USES Without prior **explicit written permission** from Mercwar, the following are strictly prohibited:
+## PROHIBITED USES Without prior **explicit written permission** from Mercwar, the following are strictly prohibited:

 - Copying or reproducing any part of this repository
 - Redistributing images or content in any form